-The Unfold button places each cue of the cue list on one of the playback faders.
+The <Unfold> button places each cue of the cue list on one of the playback faders.
 This allows you to fire and edit each step individually as if it was a stand-alone cue.

-- 1> Press the Unfold button, then the Select button of the cue list to be edited. - 2> The first 20 cues are loaded into the playback faders.
-The display shows the cue numbers and legends. - 3> Raise a playback fader to output the contents of that cue (fade times will operate as programmed). - 4> Various Unfold options are available, the details are below. - 5> Press Unfold again to get out of unfold mode. - To edit the contents of a cue: Press Clear to empty the programmer, raise the fader to output the cue, make the changes, press [Record Step], then the Select button for the cue number. - To merge the programmer into the live step, double tap [Record Step]. - To change the times or cue linking for the cue, press [Edit Times], then the Select button for the cue, then set the times (see Timing on the following page) - To Insert a new cue, set up the look for the new cue, press B [Insert Step], then press the playback button where you want the new cue to go.
-All following cues will be shifted on by one and the new cue will be given a number in between the two existing cues (for example, if you press playback 3, your new cue will be 2.5). - To move or copy a cue, press the Move or Copy button, press the select button for the cue you want to move or copy, then press the select button where you want it to go.

-- To Delete a cue, press the blue Delete button then the Select button for the cue you want to delete.
-Press the Select button again to confirm. - To change the cue legend, press [Set Step Legend] then the playback select for the step you want to change. - If the cue list has more cues than there are playback faders, you can swop to the next page using softkeys F and G.
+- 1> Press <Unfold>, then the Select button of the cue list to be edited. - 2> Cues are loaded into the playback faders.
+The display shows the cue numbers and legends (see more cues using softkeys F and G). - 3> Raise a playback fader to output the contents of that cue (fade times will operate as programmed). - 4> Various Unfold options are available, the details are below. - 5> Press <Unfold> again to get out of unfold mode. - To edit the contents of a cue: Press <Clear> to empty the programmer, raise the fader to output the cue, make the changes, press [Record Step], then the Select button for the cue number. - To merge the programmer into the live step, double tap [Record Step]. - To change the times or cue linking for the cue, press [Edit Times], then the Select button for the cue, then set the times (see Timing on the following page) - To insert a new cue, set up the look for the new cue, press B [Insert Step], then press the playback button where you want the new cue to go.
+All following cues will be shifted on by one and the new cue will be given a number in between the two existing cues (for example, if you press playback 3, your new cue will be 2.5). - To move or copy a cue, press the <Move> or <Copy> button, press the select button for the cue you want to move or copy, then press the select button where you want it to go. - To delete a cue, press the <Delete> button then the select button for the cue you want to delete.
+Press the select button again to confirm. - To change the cue legend, press [Set Step Legend] then the playback select for the step you want to change. - If the cue list has more cues than there are playback faders, you can swop to the next page using softkeys F and G.